-My varied teaching interests include 20th Century and Contemporary Black Visual and Literary cultural productions, Writing and Composition, Ecocriticism and Environmental Studies, Black Feminist Theory, and Science and Technology Studies.
+My varied teaching interests include 20th Century and Contemporary Black Visual and Literary cultural productions, Writing and Composition, Ecocriticism and Environmental Studies, African art and literature, and Black Feminist Theory.

 Over the years, I have had the pleasure of mentoring several undergraduate students in the areas of academic research and writing, professional development, and graduate school preparation while working with the Mellon Mays Undergraduate Fellowship (MMUF) programs at both Northwestern University and Barnard College.